Living

 Ricci relaxes in front of dog friendly Fisherman’s Hut No.6

 After breakfast on Friday we headed to Ramsgate via Canterbury.
 Canterbury is well worth a stop-off and if you want to stay here with your pooch try Yorke Lodge.
-Their website includes extensive information about dog friendly Kent.
+Their website includes extensive information about dog-friendly Kent.

 The view from our dog friendly room at Albion House, Ramsag